 Wherever Cambodian people gather, there’s food and at the Stadium they’ve set up a whole array of food stalls with front row seats to watch the dance classes.
 Great food and entertainment, enjoy!

-‘Kroeung’ (curry paste from turmeric, kaffir lime, lemongrass, galangal, garlic and shallots) is used as the basis for Cambodian curry.
-Similar to Thai curry, coconut milk is used to smoothen and sweeten the dish.
+‘Kroeung’ (curry paste from turmeric, kaffir lime, lemongrass, galangal, garlic and shallots) serves as the basis for Cambodian curry.
+Similar to Thai curry, coconut milk is used to smooth and sweeten the dish.
 The Khmer version however, is much milder than her Thai sister and some might even call it bland.
 Of course there’s nothing stopping you from adding a few extra chilies yourself.